The feedback for the interactive online course on the 15th and 16th March 2023 was 100% positive.

 This interactive workshop will boost your confidence and ability to write a great science paper that will be cited again and again.
 Here is a little taster video introducing you to the course and course leader Prof. Andrew Johnson.
 All exercises will take place in small groups.

-This workshop focusses on getting high citations.
+This workshop focuses on getting high citations.
 The workshop will study the following using group and individual exercises:

 - How to write a good title